ayushjain01/PP-Lab/README.md

 11. Write an MPI program to demonstrate MPI_Reduce(MPI_MAX, MPI_MIN, MPI_SUM, MPI_PROD).

 12. Write an MPI program to demonstrate MPI_Allreduce (MPI_MAX, MPI_MIN, MPI_SUM, MPI_PROD).

+**Note - Sometimes you may be asked to send an array instead of an integer.
+Check [Part-B/extra-send-array.c](https://github.com/ayushjain01/PP-Lab/blob/main/Part-B/extra-send-array.c) to learn how**